schrolla/ScubaGear/baselines/Example.md

 ## 3. [Shared policy group between Defender, EXO and Teams]

-Any product that meets the requirements outlined in this baselinepolicy group may be used.
-If the agency is using Microsoft Defender to implement malware scanning, see the following policies of the [Defender for Office 365 Minimum Viable Secure Configuration Baseline](./defender.md) for additional guidance.
+Any product that meets the requirements outlined in this baseline policy group may be used.
+If the agency is using Microsoft Defender to implement [Shared policy group between Defender, EXO and Teams], see the following policies of the [Defender for Office 365 Minimum Viable Secure Configuration Baseline](./defender.md) for additional guidance.

 - [MS.DEFENDER.X.Xv1](./defender.md#msdefenderXXVX) <- update link to appropriate defender policy.
   - [Defender Policy]